marcmodin/terramate-workshop/README.md

 > [!NOTE]
 > Each step of the workshop includes detailed instructions (`docs/`) and examples to help you understand and apply the concepts effectively.
 Whether you are new to Terramate or looking to enhance your Terraform management skills, this workshop will provide you with the knowledge and tools you need to succeed.

+> [!NOTE]
+> For now this workshop does not cover the Terramate Cloud offering!

 ## How to Follow the Workshop

 To ensure that each participant has the correct structure to complete each step, the required files and directories for each part of the workshop are contained in their own branch within the git repository.